aws-observability/aws-otel-test-framework/centralized-sampling-tests/README.md

 [here](https://aws-otel.github.io/docs/getting-started/java-sdk/trace-auto-instr#using-x-ray-remote-sampling)

 ### Start up integration tests
-run this command in the root dir of the testing framework once collector and sample app are up and running
+Run this command in the root directory(aws-otel-test-framework) of the testing framework once collector and sample app are up and running.
+Ensure that the aws account being used on your local account has no pre-existing sample rules in it or the tests will fail.
 ```shell
 ./gradlew :centralized-sampling-tests:integration-tests:run
 ```